CariblaGIT/Minesweeper/README.md

 ## Key Features

 * Minigame inspired on the classical minesweeper minigame
-* Right click to set flags preventing to click into mines
+* Right click to set flags preventing to click into mines, and a counter to controll the flags respect the total mines amount
 * Regenerated field with restart and reboot of page
+* Timer to know how much time you spend in a game

 ## Demo